SLaks/FinancialForecaster/README.md

-# MortgageCalc
+# FinancialForecaster

-MortgageCalc is a simple tool for financial forecasting.
+FinancialForecaster is a simple tool for financial forecasting.
 You can input a mortgage, general income / expenses, and checking / savings account details / rates, and it will forecast growth over time.

 ## Usage